Our “Species of the Week” series highlights the flagship species of each of the 844 unique ecoregions contained within Earth’s bioregions.

 Long, golden grasses sway like waves in the ocean across the unencumbered prairie.
 Expanding across five US states and two Canadian provinces, this is the largest grassland ecoregion in North America.
 Bison, bighorn sheep, elk, and white-tailed deer rely on this vegetation for food, and bobcats, coyotes, swift foxes, and prairie rattlesnakes thrive on the creatures that make their homes within the immense wilderness.
-However, it is one particular species that makes this habitat flourish.
+However, it is one particular species that make this habitat flourish.
 Scurrying about is the black-tailed prairie dog and it is with all this motion that they have been called “ecosystem engineers.”

 A member of the rodent family Sciuridae that includes squirrels, chipmunks, marmots, black-tailed prairie dogs are tan in color except for the distinct black end of their tail in which they get their name.
 Adults measure 36 to 43 centimeters (14 to 17 inches) long and weigh around 1 kilogram (between 2 and 3 pounds.)
 This drastically changes by season.
 When the sun is out and food is plentiful, black-tailed prairie dogs can be best described as a bit ‘chonky.’
 During the fall and winter seasons though, they will lose 20 percent of their body weight as they go through torpor.
 This is not hibernation, however, as they continue to rummage around the prairie but evolutionarily are able to drop their metabolism and heart rate at night to conserve energy in the cold.